iExecBlockchainComputing/conker/README.md

 `Env` is a set of environment variables;
 `Mounts` is a set of Docker volumes (Warning: the volumes are encrypted and will be deleted when the container is deleted);
 `KmsEndpoints` is the endpoint of the secret broker server.
+`SessionId` is the session ID sent by the SMS to the SPS.
+This is necessary to get proper environment variables of the execution (unused in this example).
+`WorkerHost` is the IP address of the worker.
+This is necessary to send results to worker in post-compute(unused in this example).

 The conker-example-app is a test server with a restful API to get the secret.
 The platform will do remote attestation from the kmsEndpoints and save the JSON secret as a file named `secret-<kmsEndpoints>.json` in the `/secret` directory.